Version Control with Git

 What if you accidentally did git rm climate_analysis.py?
 That command tells Git to delete the file and remove it from the repository - so it will record that the file has been deleted, then stop tracking further changes.
 Even if you re-make the file, it won’t be tracked until you use git add on it again.

 The file still exists in the history, though so if you want to undo this you can do git checkout HEAD climate_analysis.py, to get the file back and start tracking it again.
-Since you can retrieve any file that existed in a previous commit, even if you removed it from future ones, this makes it important to not commit files containing passwords or sensitive information!
+Since you can retrieve any file that existed in a previous commit, even if you removed it from future ones, this makes it important not to commit files containing passwords or sensitive information!
+To avoid this, you can use a .gitignore file to prevent you adding sensitive files in the first place.
+You can fully delete files from a repository’s history with tools like the BFG but it can be high risk.

 Restoring Files